nbroeking/book/src/apps/together/mockup/data.md

 * Chats
 * Currently Typing

-To orginize this We could do something like
+To ackomplish this We could create a data model along the lines of:

 * Users -
   * key - Name
   * key - ImageURL
   * key - username

-*Chatrooms -
+* Chatrooms -
   * key - chatroom
     * chat -
       * key - chattext